JudicaelPoumay/HTMOT/README.md

 This repo contains the survey & demo for the paper HTMOT : Hierarchical Topic Modelling Over Time

 # DEMO
-Here is the link to the demo https://www.hec.uliege.be/static/demo/JS.html
+A demo is available in the demo folder

 You can double click on a topic to see its sub-topics.
 Only topics with dotted border have sub-topics.